i-am-bee/bee-agent-framework-starter/README.md

-# 🐝 Bee Agent Framework Starter
+# 🐝 BeeAI Framework Starter

-This starter template lets you quickly start working with the [Bee Agent Framework](https://github.com/i-am-bee/bee-agent-framework) in a second.
+This starter template lets you quickly start working with the [BeeAI Framework](https://github.com/i-am-bee/beeai-framework) in a second.

-📚 See the [documentation](https://i-am-bee.github.io/bee-agent-framework/) to learn more.
+📚 See the [documentation](https://i-am-bee.github.io/beeai-framework/) to learn more.

 ## ✨ Key Features